aok1425/311-prediction-times/README.md

 <img src="data/img/title.png" align="middle"/>

-> tl;dr: I investigated fairness in city 311 services (e.g. fixing a pothole) in Boston, and found that an area with a higher proportion of Hispanics was associated with _slower_ completion time.
+> tl;dr: I investigated fairness in city 311 services (e.g. fixing a pothole) in Boston, and found that areas with a higher proportion of Hispanics were associated with _slower_ completion time.

 ## Table of Contents